parsasepehri/Maze-Maverick/README.md

 # Maze-Maverick
- Maze Maverick is a C++ terminal-based maze generation and solving program, developed in collaboration with the Computer Science Scientific Association of Iran University of Science and Technology.
+ Maze Maverick is a C++ terminal-based maze generation and solving program developed in collaboration with the Computer Science Scientific Association of Iran University of Science and Technology.

 Maze Maverick 🎩🌀

-Maze Maverick is an interactive maze generation and solving program written in C++, designed to run in a terminal environment.
+Maze Maverick is an interactive maze generation and solving program written in C++ designed to run in a terminal environment.
 Developed in collaboration with the Computer Science Scientific Association of Iran University of Science and Technology, this project was part of a foundational programming course.

 🏆 Features